Meet Zoe aka By Candlelight!

 Join #teamtux today!

 Hi there!
-I am Cookie and I am a new member of the barn herd!
+I am Cookie and I can be a jerk!
 I was born in February of 2017 on an Amish farm in Southern Maryland and hand raised with my siblings and friend, Stella.
 We were hand chosen to be part of The Big Purple Barn so we could help people learn about other types of farm animals!

 I NEED A SPONSOR!